jmangerino/README-Generator/README.md

   You will use inquirer to answer questions about your project in the command line.

   <img src=".//Develop/Screenshot%202022-07-08%20161806.jpg" width=600 height=300>

-  ## Description
-  This project will make you a professional README for any of your projects.

   ## Contribution
   there are no guidelines right now.